-As of February 15, 2007, the Company employed approximately 37,100 persons consisting of approximately 30,600 in the United States, approximately 3,900 in Mexico, and approximately 2,600 in Europe.
+As of February 1, 2008, the Company employed approximately 36,200 persons consisting of approximately 29,500 in the U.S., approximately 3,500 in Mexico, approximately 2,300 in Europe, approximately 800 in Malaysia and approximately 100 in Canada.
 The majority of the Company's European and Mexican manufacturing employees are members of unions.
-Most of the Company's U.S. employees are not a party to any collective bargaining agreements.
-Additionally, the Company has not experienced any strikes or work stoppages in the United States or Mexico for over 20 years.
+Most of the Company's U.S. employees are not a party to any collective bargaining agreement.
+Additionally, the Company has not experienced any strikes or work stoppages in the U.S., Mexico or Malaysia for over 20 years.
 The Company believes that its relations with its employees are good.